 Fettuccine alfredo will last in an airtight container in the fridge for 3 days.
 To reheat, you need to do it low and slow over low heat, which helps prevent the sauce from separating.
 Add a little more cream to freshen it up.

 When freezing, you need to keep the alfredo sauce separate.
 I wouldn't recommend freezing fettuccine.
-Frozen alfredo sauce will last in the freezer for up to 3 months.
+Frozen alfredo will also separate when thawed.

 Pro Tips/Recipe Notes